 A fundamental priority is conducting a thorough examination of the convergence properties.
 This involves combining rigorous mathematical analysis with extensive simulation studies to validate the stability and effectiveness of our proposed method.

 One limitation of this study in image analysis is that it does not account for other types of outlier images, such as those with additive noise, structural anomalies, semantic deviations, or contrast irregularities.
-In addition, the update frequency of the polished target is governed by a logistic model, with its parameters calibrated based on the behavior observed in the specific set of corrupted images considered here.

 To enhance solution robustness, results obtained through different random initializations could be systematically integrated using the Integrated Sources Model (ISM) \cite{Fogel2024IntegratedSM}.

 Furthermore, this approach is likely to be extended to \textit{generalized} NMF or NTF frameworks.
 This generalization, which has been proposed in \cite{Ho2008}, can incorporate alternative optimization criteria, such as Kullback–Leibler (KL) divergence, by leveraging iteratively reweighted least squares (IRLS) \cite{Hampel1986robust}.
 Replacing IRLS with our Target Polish approach is expected to significantly increase its computational performance.